StreamSounds/library/_posts/2020-12-01-introducing-the-library.md

 I started talking to one of my regular viewers, FlavCreations, who has been very helpful in my stream and in another community we are both a part of called Infinite Quality.
 He ended up liking the idea, so we decided to try to come up with a way to share our ideas.
 I pitched Flav the idea of putting out content that could be proven and repeatable, which he seemed to like, so we decided to give it a shot.

+Flav and I kicked around a handful of ideas what to call this.
+We thought the terms "school" or "university" was a bit too formal, as if we were trying to provide full-blown courses.
+Flav came up with the idea for a "library" of content, on the basis of people giving information and books in a shared communal environment.
+I thought it was a great idea, so here we are.

 ### Why this will be helpful to streamers

 Let's talk about why we believe the Library by StreamSounds will be helpful to the streaming community at large.